communitiesuk/epb-data-frontend/README.md

    the Docker images from the epb-dev-tools repo are running
 2. Then access the frontend at <http://get-energy-performance-data.epb-frontend> (without the specified ports).

+#### Running with One Login Simulator

+The site uses GOV.UK One Login to manage user access To test this on your local host you will need to run One Login Simulator, this will mimic the authorization process and allow user to continue

+1. The run the One Login Simulator `$ make one-login`
+2. To see the configuration of the One Login Simulator curl `$ localhost:3333/config`

+This means the simulator is set to authorize request from made http://127.0.0.1/9292 and send callback response to same server